Notice of Privacy Practices

 Although the Practice will endeavor to read and respond promptly to an e-mail or other electronic communication from a patient, the Practice cannot guarantee that any particular communication will be read and responded to within any particular period of time.
 Thus, please do not use e-mail or other electronic communications for medical emergencies or other time sensitive matters.
 If you believe an e-mail requires or invites a response and you have not received one within a reasonable time period, please follow up to determine whether the intended recipient received the e-mail and when he or she will respond.

 Inspection and Copies.
 You have the right to inspect and obtain a copy of the health information that may be used to make decisions about you, including patient health records and billing records, but not including psychotherapy notes.
-You must submit your request in writing to Amie Clancy, Director of Clinical Administration, at the contact information above, in order to inspect and/or obtain a copy of your health information.
+You must submit your request in writing to Amie Clancy, Chief Administrative Officer, at the contact information above, in order to inspect and/or obtain a copy of your health information.
 The Practice may charge a fee for the costs of copying, mailing, labor and supplies associated with your request.
 The Practice may deny your request to inspect and/or copy in certain limited circumstances.
 In the event of a denial, the Practice will provide you with a summary of the information instead, and will also provide a written notice that explains the Practice’s reasons for providing only a summary.
 The notice will also include information on how to file a complaint about these issues with us or with the Secretary of the U.S. Department of Health and Human Services.
 If the Practice has reason to deny only part of your request, we will provide complete access to the remaining parts after excluding the information we cannot let you inspect or copy.

 You may request a review of our denial.
 Reviews will be conducted not by the person that denied your request, but by another licensed health care professional chosen by the Practice.